Rafay Baloch

 Rafay Baloch (born 5 February 1993) is a Pakistani ethical hacker and security researcher.

-On 23 March 2022, ISPR recognized Rafay Baloch's contribution in the field of Cyber Security with Pride for Pakistan award.
-In 2021, Islamabad High court designated Baloch as an amicus curia for a case concerning social media regulations.
-Rafay Baloch has been featured in several international publications for his work in cybersecurity and digital privacy issues.
+On 23 March 2022, ISPR recognized Rafay Baloch's contribution in the field of Cyber Security with a Pride for Pakistan award.
+In 2021, Islamabad High Court designated Baloch as an amicus curia in a case concerning social media regulations.
+Baloch has been featured in several international publications for his work in cybersecurity and digital privacy issues.

 Personal life

 Rafay Baloch was born in 1993 in Karachi.
-He attended Bahria University from which he obtained a bachelor's degree in computer science.
+He obtained a bachelor's degree in computer science from Bahria University.

 Career

 Baloch began his hacking career while he was still doing his bachelor's.
-He has been active into bug bounty programs and has reported several critical vulnerabilities in several open-source web applications as well as in bug bounty programs.
+He has been active into bug bounty programs and has reported several critical vulnerabilities in a number of open-source web applications and bug bounty programs.
 Baloch found critical vulnerabilities in PayPal in 2012: he hacked into PayPal servers by exploiting a remote code execution vulnerability.
 He was rewarded $10,000 and a job offer to work for them as a Security Researcher that he refused as he was still doing his bachelor's at that time.
 Baloch has also been awarded $5000 by Google and Firefox for baring the vulnerability in their browsers.
 In 2014, he has been recognized as one of the world’s top five ethical hacker by Checkmarx.